Frequently Asked Questions

 A: The College offers a bachelor of science in nursing

 .
 This program combines higher level nursing courses and practical training.
 It is only open to Licensed Registered Nurses.
-Freshmen interested in the bachelor of science in nursing, should contact the Admissions Office
+In addition, the new BS in Nursing program, offered to qualified freshmen and transfers, guides students to attain the knowledge essential for becoming professional nurse leaders while preparing them to sit for the NCLEX Exam.
+Students interested in the bachelor of science in nursing, should contact the Admissions Office

 for more information.